Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Adaptivity in Time

 \subsection{Application to LLG}

 We iteratively solve \eqref{EQ:LLG-weak-lambda-bdf}, starting from a normalized initial condition $\bsm_h^0$ that approximates $\bsm^0$.
-The BDF-2 method with variable stepsize is then defined by Sections~\ref{SEC:disretisationLLG}, \ref{SSEC:variable-BDF}, and \ref{SSEC:stepselection} in the case $k=2$, taking $L^2(\Omega)$-norms for the difference quotients in time.
-Then we use extrapolation of order $k-1$ to define the prediction $\hat{\bsm}_h^n$ \cite[(2.1)]{AFKL:2021}.
-An important statement about the uniform BDF-2 method for LLG is the validity of the energy inequality \cite[Prop.~3.1]{AFKL:2021}.
-We can derive a corresponding result for BDF-2 with variable stepsize under the condition that the coarsening factor is limited, and $\alpha$ has a positive lower bound.
+The BDF(2) method with variable step size is then defined in Sections~\ref{SEC:disretisationLLG}, \ref{SSEC:variable-BDF}, and \ref{SSEC:stepselection} in case $k=2$, taking $L^2(\Omega)$-norms for the difference quotients in time.
+Then we use an extrapolation of order $k-1$ to define the prediction $\hat{\bsm}_h^n$ \cite[(2.1)]{AFKL:2021}.
+An important statement about the uniform BDF(2) method for LLG is the energy bound \cite[Prop.~3.1]{AFKL:2021}.
+We can derive a corresponding result for BDF(2) with variable step size under the condition that the coarsening factor is limited and $\alpha$ has a positive lower bound.

 There are results that prove stability for larger step size relations for $\tau_n/\tau_{n-1}$ than $1+\sqrt{2}$, e.g., \cite{LiaoZhang:2021} \cite{LTZ:2020} for diffusion equations.
 However, these results do not directly apply to our equations.
 Nevertheless, as optimal error estimates are concerned, the recommended step size relation can still be the classical result of \cite{Grigorieff:1983}, see also \cite[p.~1223]{LiaoZhang:2021}.